 The Grad Handbook, received by all graduate quarter students, contains all of the requirements for graduation as well as a list of items to be generated for a job search.
 Advance copies of this handbook can be obtained from the Department Heads or the Career Services Director.
 Meeting with the Career Services Director, prior to graduation for a graduate exit interview, is required.
 Students must be active, pro-active and responsive when the school’s Career Services Office requests job search materials.
 Placement assistance is only available to Circus graduates.
 “Completers” will not be able to utilize the assistance of the Career Services Department.
 Maintaining a close communication with the Career Services Department regarding employment updates is essential to the continuing success of the Circus placement efforts.

+In today’s creative industries, the word “internship” can mean a lot of things.
+Many agencies often hire creatives for a probationary period and refer to it as an “internship”.
+They generally last 6-9 weeks and often result in full-time job placement with full benefits.
+These are paid positions, and if the opportunity is right for the student, we encourage these opportunities.
+We have worked with a wide range of national agencies on paid internship programs.
 The school is also associated with many Atlanta agencies and design firms that offer part-time jobs.
 These paying part-time jobs are also often referred to as “internships.”
 Some students will choose to work with these local agencies while they attend full-time classes.
-These students are usually selected by faculty to work in these part-time positions.
+These students are usually selected by faculty.
 The school does not supervise or coordinate these part-time positions, but we do recommend that students work less than 20 hours per week in order to complete both school work and agency work in a professional manner.